13 Major Cultural Differences Between China and the United States

 In China, the social structure is formal and hierarchical.
 You know where you fit in the structure, and you abide by the rules there.
 There is no crossing into other areas.
 In America, it is much looser and informal.
 It is not uncommon to see those of various social levels socializing and knowing each other.
 There are very few lines that socially are not allowed to be crossed.
 This can cause problems in business relationships if the visiting culture is unaware of it.

 If you are planning on conducting business in China or expecting an extended stay, it might be useful to know that the direct way that most Americans approach issues is not the way to go in China.
 Direct conflict or confrontation over issues is highly frowned upon.
-Doesn’t matter that the “truth” needs to be spoken, respect and honor to each person supersede that.
-To prove a point and show yourself in the right even over business issues is considered shameful and should be avoided.
+It doesn’t matter that the “truth” needs to be spoken, respect and honor to each person supersede that.
+To prove a point and show yourself in the right, even over business issues, is considered shameful and should be avoided.

 3. Self: Individualism vs Collectivism

 The Chinese look more at the group collective than at individualism.
 America has become known for its push of individualism which has been a source of conflict with other cultures that look collectively.
 A person from China is more prone to look at how their acts affect the whole instead of how it affects them personally.
 They are more willing to give up and sacrifice for the greater good.
 America’s individualism has been its backbone and the reason for its success as a world power, but when visiting China, it needs to be reined in.

 For the Chinese, each person fits into the greater body of the nation, so individual accomplishments are downplayed.
 This is in stark contrast to the American ideal of individualism, where the self is the most important thing, and individual accomplishments are praised.

 Collectivism is a cultural value that is characterized by an emphasis on cohesiveness among individuals and prioritization of the group over self.